yetanalytics/lrsql/doc/startup.md

 }
 ```

 For a complete list of config variables, see [here](env_vars.md).
-There is also a sample json config file provided for reference at `config/lrsql.json.example` which contains many more variables than the above.
+There is also a sample JSON config file provided for reference at `config/lrsql.json.example` which contains many more variables than the above.

 #### 4. Setup Postgres DB (Optional)
 - If using Postgres, setup instructions can be found [here](postgres.md).